sebastienlindqvist/ClusterHat_Server/README.md

 ### OS
 Now you need to place the raspbian os the can found on https://clusterhat.com/ on each of the microSD with an imager.
 I use the raspberry pi image from the raspberry pi website https://www.raspberrypi.org/software/.
 ### Case
+When it came to the case.
+It was designed using solidworks and the image below shows the model.
+<img src="images/case isotropic.png" width="533" height="400">
+The files can be found under the CAD folder for 3D printing.
 After this we need to connect the 4 fans with soldering to allow it to be attached to the clusterHat board.
-Next thing to do is 3d print the case in which the server will be held in.
-Once this is 3D printed, screw in the 4 fans like shown in the image below.
-<img src="images/case isotropic.png" width="533" height="400">
+In the image below it shows where on the board the pins where the fans will be connected to.
+It shows underneath the board which pin is positive or negative.
+The screws supplied with the fans need to be filed down due to being too long.
+If left too long when moving the cluster in and out the screws collide with the sd cards.

 <img src="images/case with cluster in.jpg" width="533" height="400">